freebelion/NYP/RentalVehicleApp1/README.md

     and perform the operations.
   - In WPF-based visual applications or
     .NET MAUI cross-platform applications,
-    an **ViewModel** classes handle the operations;
+    **ViewModel** classes handle the operations
+    and help visualize the outcomes or results in **View**s, the application window and
+    the visual controls it contains.
-    the classes like the ones I defined here are only for storing the objects' attributes and properties.
+  - The classes like the ones I defined here are **Model** classes;
+    they are only for storing the objects' attributes and properties.
+  - The visualizations of the information or state of **Model** classes on **View**s are hendled by **ViewModel** classes.\
+    This method of application development is known as the ""MVVM arhictecture"".
   - To have some ideas about the MVVM architecture, look at the WPF-based visual application examples in my repo [SWE305](https://github.com/freebelion/SWE305)